jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 And like most people, he did not know what his insurance covered, what kind of furnace, air conditioner, and other such appliances he owned.
 Were his walls wood framed or concrete?
 He did not know.

 The solution we cobbled together was remarkably limited and slow: legal authorization for his brother to act on his behalf, contractors dispatched from a nearby city, and an insurance company coordinating it all from thousands of miles away.
 It worked, but at considerable cost—both financial, emotional, and time.
 The longer it took for repairs to start, the more damage done to his livelihood.
-As always, entropy was doing its job, we as lifeforms we were not ready to do ours.
+As always, entropy was doing its job, we as life forms we were not ready to do ours.
 While we prevented catastrophic damage, the incident highlighted how our current systems, though functional, are far from optimal.
 It showed us glimpses of a better future—one where our technological ecosystem has its own "nervous system" for rapid response and recovery.

 Looking back through history, we can trace how we have evolved in handling such situations.
 In the 1950s, property problems were only discovered through physical check-ins—imagine returning from vacation to find two weeks' worth of water damage.
 By the 1980s, we had telephones for emergency reporting.
 The 2000s brought text and email alerts, and today we have smart home monitoring.
 But we're still just scratching the surface of what's possible.